Tuition & Funding Opportunities

 Tuition and Fees

-The tuition rates and fees (quarterly basis) for all of the department's Graduate degree options are updated and posted on the Office of Planning and Budgeting's website under the following tuition categories:
+The tuition rates and fees (quarterly basis) for all of the department's Graduate degree options are updated and posted on the Office of Planning and Budgeting's website under the following tuition categories (both resident and non-resident rates):

 In-State Tuition for MS and PhD Students Who Are Residents of WICHE Participating States

-The Western Interstate Commission for Higher Education (WICHE) is a 16-state and territory commission working to improve access to higher education for students in the western region.
-Beginning in Summer quarter of 2017, all of our department's graduate degree options (excluding Master of Public Health degrees) are part of WICHE's Western Regional Graduate Program (WRGP), which makes this program available to students who can demonstrate residency in a participating state or territory.
+The Western Interstate Commission for Higher Education (WICHE) is a 16-state and territory commission working to improve access to higher education for students in the western region by reducing a student's tuition to a resident rate.
+Beginning in Summer quarter of 2017, all of our department's graduate degree options (excluding Master of Public Health degrees) are part of WICHE's Western Regional Graduate Program (WRGP), which makes this program available to students who can demonstrate residency in a participating state or territory for the 12 months prior to the start of their graduate degree.
 The participating states are listed on the WRGP website.
-Admitted students with residency in any of these states who apply for the WRGP rate will be charged the UW's resident tuition rate instead of the non-resident rate.
+Eligible admitted students with residency in any of these states who apply for the WRGP rate will be charged the UW's resident tuition rate instead of the non-resident rate.

 Types of Support